 It doesn’t get much more adorable than dressing your entire family—even the pets!—in matching pajamas on Christmas.
 You can start this tradition for your family with matching flannel pants, or go head-to-toe with matching PJ sets like these from Target.

 We all have one: a broken ornament on our Christmas tree that is just too special or beautiful to throw out.
 Ree calls hers the “token broken.”
 Give that misfit ornament a prominent branch on the tree where everyone can see it and share the story of what makes it so special.

 Say “Cheers” with Holiday Desserts

 Enjoy a few grown-up indulgences during the holiday gatherings.
 Add a splash of rum to desserts like rum balls and rum-glazed cake, and a nip of bourbon to a chocolate pecan pie.
+The Pioneer Woman even has a perfect Ree Drummond crispy pie crust hack.
 Get inspired with these festive Christmas drink recipes, too!